SCAGspm/spm_dm_documentation_update/index.rst

 Map Layers
 ==========

-The layer management section on the left side of the user interface allows the user to toggle ‘on’ and ‘off’ visible layers and to select the *Active Layer* for selection, querying, and editing.
+The layer management section on the left side of the user interface allows the user to toggle ‘on’ and ‘off’ visible layers and to select the *Active Layer* for selection, querying, and editing (Figure 1).

 .. figure:: images/layers_management.png
     :alt: layer management